 Tips for Bystanders

-- If someone’s safety is at hand, seek immediate help from an adult.
+- If someone’s safety is at stake, seek immediate help from an adult.

 - Speak up and offer support to the victim.
-For example, if you see someone knock someone’s books out of their hands, stop and help the victim pick up his/her books.
+For example, if you see someone knock someone’s books out of their hands, stop and help the victim pick up their books.

 - Support those being hurt with words of kindness.
 For example: “I’m sorry she said that to you.
 You don’t deserve to be treated that way.”